 Being surrounded by a supportive community

 There is plenty of evidence of how being surrounded by a supportive community can help you achieve your goals.
 Think of the group of PhDs in your lab, exercising with a friend, or the simple fact of co-authors contributing to the paper you need to write.
 When you join a retreat or a course, that community shares a common struggle.
 And seeing others come out of that struggle is inspiring and motivating.
-This is something that the students of my scientific writing and productivity courses keep reporting.
+This is something that the students of my scientific writing and productivity course keep reporting.
 And that sense of belonging and the feeling that you are not alone is highly needed in our academic environments that tend to only display the final achievement.

 Learning new academic writing and productivity skills

 You’ll discover new writing or productivity strategies that you can experiment with to find what works best for you.
 Especially in PhD writing retreats, having some short workshops can be highly beneficial.
-You can carry these skills on with you after the retreat, and they will have long-lasting effects!
-For example, in the writing retreats I’ve organized, the act of setting clear and specific goals for each session, a day, or the full retreat was one of the students' favorite aspects!
+You can carry on these skills with you after the retreat, and they will have long-lasting effects!
+For example, in the writing retreats I’ve organized, the act of setting clear and specific goals for each session, a day, or the full retreat was one of the students' favourite aspects!